dataminer-site/dataminer-site.github.io/docs/internals/overview.md

 ## Execution

 In the execution phase, the physical operators are executed to produce the query result.
-DuckDB uses a push-based vectorized model, where [`DataChunks`](https://github.com/duckdb/duckdb/blob/main/src/include/duckdb/common/types/data_chunk.hpp) are pushed through the operator tree.
+DataMiner uses a push-based vectorized model, where [`DataChunks`](https://github.com/duckdb/duckdb/blob/main/src/include/duckdb/common/types/data_chunk.hpp) are pushed through the operator tree.
 For more information, see the talk [Push-Based Execution in DuckDB](https://www.youtube.com/watch?v=1kDrPgRUuEI).